 Why?
 Because coaching offers a personalized learning experience aimed at professional or personal growth.

-Coaching, however, has various different styles, and it is vital to be aware of all of them in order to become a good one.
+Coaching, however, has various styles, and it is vital to be aware of them to become a good one.
 This article will cover 11 coaching styles with detailed definitions and examples.

 So, if you are ready, let’s start!

 The main 5 and other 6 coaching styles with examples

 How to choose your coaching style?

 The coaching style is a unique way a coach implements throughout guiding an individual or group towards achieving certain things or making certain decisions.